danielaparker/jsoncons/doc/Examples.md

 and [encode_json](doc/ref/encode_json.md) convert JSON formatted strings or streams to C++ data structures and back.
-Decode and encode work for all C++ classes that have [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md) defined.
-The standard library containers are already supported, and you can specialize `json_type_traits` for your own types in the `jsoncons` namespace.
+Decode and encode work for all C++ classes that have [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md) defined. defined.
+The standard library containers are already supported, and your own types will be supported too if you specialize `json_type_traits` in the `jsoncons` namespace.

 ```c++
 #include <iostream>